xinyu-dev/NeMo-Skills/docs/pipelines/evaluation.md

 ## Using multiple samples

-The `:0` part after benchmark name means that we only want to run greedy decoding, but if you set `:4` it will run 4 samples with high temperature that can be used for majority voting or estimating pass@k.
+You can add `:<num repeats>` after the benchmark name to repeat evaluation multiple times with high temperature that can be used for majority voting or estimating pass@k.
 E.g. if we run with

 ```bash